Using k-means assistant event selection strategy to study anomalous quartic gauge couplings at muon colliders: K-means assistant event selection strategy

 \subsection{Data preparation}

-To prepare the data-set, we generate the events using Monte Carlo~(MC) simulation with the help of \verb"MadGraph5@NLO" toolkit~\cite{madgraph,feynrules,ufo}, including a muon collider-like detector simulation with \verb"Delphes"~\cite{delphes}.
-To avoid inferred divergences, in this section we use the standard cut as default, the cuts relevant to inferred divergences are
+To prepare the dataset, we generate the events using Monte Carlo~(MC) simulation with the help of \verb"MadGraph5@NLO" toolkit~\cite{madgraph,feynrules,ufo}, including a muon collider-like detector simulation with \verb"Delphes"~\cite{delphes}.
+To avoid infrared divergences, in this section we use the standard cut as default, the cuts relevant to infrared divergences are

-where $p_{T,\gamma}$ and $\eta _{\gamma}$ are the transverse momentum and pseudo-rapidity for each photon, respectively, $\Delta R_{\gamma\gamma}=\sqrt{\Delta \phi ^2 + \Delta \eta ^2}$ where $\Delta \phi$ and $\Delta \eta$ are difference between the azimuth angles and pseudo-rapidities of two photons.
+where $p_{T,\gamma}$ and $\eta _{\gamma}$ are the transverse momentum and pseudo-rapidity for each photon, respectively, $\Delta R_{\gamma\gamma}=\sqrt{\Delta \phi ^2 + \Delta \eta ^2}$ where $\Delta \phi$ and $\Delta \eta$ are differences between the azimuth angles and pseudo-rapidities of two photons.
 The events for signals are generated with one operator at a time.
 In this section, the coefficients are chosen as the upper bound of Table~\ref{table:1}.
 As will be introduced later, the coefficients as well as the operators to be searched for are actually irrelevant.

-To build data-sets for the KMAD, we require each event to have at least three photons.
-The data-sets are composed of the 4-momenta of the three hardest photons, i.e., we select three photons with the highest energy and rank them in descending order of energy, taking the components of the 4-momentum of each photon in the order, so that an event can be correspond to a 12-dimensional vector.
+To build datasets for the KMAD, we require each event to have at least three photons.
+The datasets are composed of the 4-momenta of the three hardest photons, i.e., we select three photons with the highest energy and rank them in descending order of energy, taking the components of the 4-momentum of each photon in the order, so that an event can be correspond to a 12-dimensional vector.
 In this section, we select 600000 events for the SM, and 200000 events are generated for the NP.
-The interference is ignored in this section.
+Since we only consider the difference between background features and signal features in this section, the interference is ignored.
+The interference will be included in the next section.

+In terms of the principle of the k-means algorithm, as long as the NP distribution is different from the background in the space of observables, it is possible to use the KMAD in this space of observables.
+The use of the KMAD and the space of observables can be combined at will.
+To show that KMAD is an automatic algorithm which has the advantage that one hardly needs to analyze the characteristics of the NP signal theoretically, we use momentum space straightforwardly.

+It is important to emphasize that we only use the SM dataset in this step in training, and the NP datasets are used to shown the distribution of anomaly scores.
+Moreover, to remove the priori knowledge about this process as much as possible, after the datasets are built, the $12$ components are treated as just $12$ real numbers.
+In fact the $12$ components are not independent of each other.
+One can make a step of analysis that does not depend on the physical content to remove redundancy.
+For example, one can use principal component analysis, or autoencode before proceeding to the next step.
+In this paper, we focus on the effect of KMAD and this step is not in our consideration for simplicity.
+Again to avoid the use of prior knowledge, in this paper we simply use the Euclidean distance as the distance between two events.